+Part 3.
 Safer Recruitment

-Safer Recruitment and DBS checks - policy and procedures
+3.1.1 Safer Recruitment and DBS checks - Policy and Procedures

-We will record all information on the checks carried out in the school's single central record (SCR).
+We will record all information on the checks carried out in the school's Single Central Record (SCR).
 Copies of these checks, where appropriate, will be held in individuals' personnel files.
 We follow requirements and best practice in retaining copies of these checks, as set out below.

-The SCR will be monitored and checked by the DSL/HT/Safeguarding Governor on a regular basis, throughout the academic year
+The SCR will be monitored and checked by the DSL/HT/Safeguarding ASC member on a regular basis, throughout the academic year.